ittikorns/Ultimate-GDPR-Consent/README.txt

 === Manually ===

-1. Upload `ultimate-gdpr-consent.php` to the `/wp-content/plugins/` directory
+1. Upload extracted `ultimate-gdpr-consent` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Enable and config your plugin under **Ultimate GDPR** menu